UKHO/docs/software-engineering-policies/InclusiveLanguage/InclusiveLanguagePolicy.md

 ### Default branch naming on Azure DevOps (new projects)

-This will automatically be set to *main* in the Azure DevOps cloud service but will need to be changed manually on after creating a new repository.
+This will automatically be set to *main* in the Azure DevOps cloud service but will need to be changed manually after creating a new repository.

 ## Application in existing projects